kalkih/mini-graph-card/README.md

 2. Add the resource reference:

-If you configure Lovelace via YAML, add a reference to `mini-graph-card-bundle.js` inside your `configuration.yaml`:
+- If you configure Lovelace via YAML, add the following to your `configuration.yaml`:

   ```yaml
   resources: